zben/savon/CONTRIBUTING.md

 # Contribution Guide

-This page describes how to contribute changes to Savon.
+This page describes how to contribute changes to SavonV2.

 Please do not create a pull request without reading this guide first.
-Make sure to read the documentation for your version at [savonrb.com](http://savonrb.com/) and post questions to the [mailing list](https://groups.google.com/forum/#!forum/savonrb).
+Make sure to read the documentation for your version at [savon_v2rb.com](http://savon_v2rb.com/) and post questions to the [mailing list](https://groups.google.com/forum/#!forum/savon_v2rb).

 **Bug fixes**